dakine80/Project/README.md

 # Project
 Airport Help Monitor Chatbot

-This is a chatbot that outputs simple information about flight time, departure time, terminal, and so on.
+This is a chatbot that outputs simple information about flight time, departure time, restaurants in terminals, and so on.